jeking3/bdde/README.md

 Now navigate to a location within your boost source tree and use `bdde` to jump into a docker container at that location where you can start a build.

-    user@ubuntu:~$ cd ~/boost
+    user@ubuntu:~$ cd $BOOST_ROOT
     user@ubuntu:~/boost$ bdde

-Now you are in the docker container.
-Anything you do inside the `/boost` directory will be preserved.
+Now you are inside a docker container.
+Anything you do inside the `/boost` directory will be preserved to your BOOST_ROOT.
 Anything you do outside of the `/boost` directory is destroyed when you exit the docker container shell prompt.
+Type `exit` to leave the container and go back to your host prompt.

 Boost provides its own build system, Boost.Build, previously known as Boost Jam.
 You need to build it one time using the bootstrap shell script.
+By adding bdde in front of the command you want to run, whatever follows is run inside the development container.
 This will generate the b2 executable:

     user@ubuntu:~/boost$ bdde bootstrap.sh

-The previous example also demonstrates how to run a one-off command inside the docker container from your current directory.

 #### Shell